Kelly Betting with Quantum Payoff: a continuous variable approach: The playing field

 with $\Psi$ the CPTP map defined by the convex convolution

 which does not necessarily correspond to a BGC.
 It is finally worth stressing that the scheme provides an effective, lumped-element model description of propagation of light modes inside a multi-layer material where, depending on the layer, they get randomly amplified (as in a stimulated emission process) or attenuated (as in an absorption process), the stochastic channel $\bar{\Phi}_{t}$ describing the system evolution conditioned to the realization of a specific history of events -- see panel (c) of Fig.~\ref{fig:ATTAMP}.
+As a matter of fact our setting provides an effective model for random lasing~\cite{Wiersma2008}.
+A random laser is a device where coherent light amplification is achieved without the presence of an optical cavity, through a sequence of stochastic events that may occur in disordered materials~\cite{markushev, Lawandy1994} due to multiple-scattering effects~\cite{letokhov, PhysRevE.54.4256}.
+At the level of the the electromagnetic radiation, such processes will lead to trajectories which ultimately can be characterized as multi-mode versions of the maps $\bar{\Phi}_{t}$ introduced in Eq.~(\ref{rho0torhotTT}), with the channels $\Phi^{\text{}}_{j}$ describing the gains and losses experienced by the signal in their random walk through the active media.